 This one is tricky, because of the divergence of opinion amongst Jewish Christians on this subject.
 Many Jewish Christians consider themselves “free” from the Law of Moses, they believe that it no longer applies on a practical level.
-Others accept the binding nature of the Law of Moses, but accept only those laws explicitly written in the Five Books.
-Others yet accept the full body of the Law of Moses as defined by the living legacy of the Jewish nation.
+5s accept the binding nature of the Law of Moses, but accept only those laws explicitly written in the Five Books.
+5s yet accept the full body of the Law of Moses as defined by the living legacy of the Jewish nation.

 The basis for this position is the recognition that the Christian savior himself believed this way and that he lead his life accordingly.